JRiggles/Flatten-to-New-Layer/README.md

 - Initial Release!

 ##
-This Aseprite extension allows you flatten the layers in a sprite to a new layer, preserving any existing layers.
+This Aseprite extension allows you to flatten the layers in a sprite to a new layer, preserving any existing layers.

 You can also choose to flatten only visible layers to a new layer.